flutter/flutter/dev/snippets/README.md

 ## Skeletons

-The code block generation tools process the source input and emit HTML for output, which dartdoc places back into the documentation.
-Any options given to the `{@tool ...}` directive are passed on verbatim to the tool.

-To render the these examples, the `snippets` tool needs to render the code in a combination of markdown and HTML, using the `{@inject-html}` dartdoc directive.

-A skeleton (in relation to this tool, in the [config/skeletons](config/skeletons) directory) is an HTML template into which the Dart code blocks and descriptions are interpolated, in order to display it nicely.
+A skeleton (in relation to this tool) is an HTML template into which the Dart code blocks and descriptions are interpolated.

 There is currently one skeleton for [application](config/skeletons/application.html) `snippets` and one for